Ahmad7420/evallo/README.md

 # Log Ingestion and Querying System

-A full-stack application for ingesting and querying logs, built with Node.js, Express, TypeScript, MongoDB Atlas, Next.js, Shadcn UI, and Formik.
+A full-stack application for ingesting and querying logs, built with Node.js, Express, TypeScript, Next.js, Shadcn UI, and Formik.
 This project fulfills the requirements of the Full-Stack Developer Assessment, providing a backend API for log ingestion and querying, and a frontend interface for submitting and filtering logs.

 ## Project Structure